rudolfgrauberger/sonar-cxx-wiki/Compilers.md

 ```
 **Retrieving compiler information from buildlog**

-Version 0.9.3 and above extracts includes, defines and compiler options from the build log automatically.
+Version 0.9.3 and above extracts includes, defines and compiler options from the build log automatically (`sonar.cxx.compiler.reportPath`).
+Starting with version 1.2.0 you have to use `sonar.cxx.msbuild.reportPath`.

 This feature is enabled only if the produced log during compilation contains enough information (msbuild verbosity set to detailed or diagnostic).
 For example